Grashjs/user-guide/workflows-management/preventive-maintenance-pm/managing-pm.md

 ###### Editing a PM Trigger

 Users with Admin or Limited Admin profiles have the capability to modify the details of a PM task.
 This is done by navigating to "Preventive Maintenance" in the Main Menu, selecting the desired PM task, and then clicking on the edit icon represented by a pencil.
-In this section, both the Work Order \(WO\) Trigger settings and the associated PM Work Order details can be updated..
+In this section, both the Work Order \(WO\) Trigger settings and the associated PM Work Order details can be updated.

 ###### Editing a PM Work Order